bettergov/foiamail/docs/technical.md

 # importing contacts
 As of this writing, the workflow to import contacts involves uploading a csv file via the gmail ui.
 Use the contacts_template.csv, populating *Name* (optional), *Organization 1 - Name* and *Email 1 - Value* fields before uploading to contacts.google.com.

+By default, contacts imported via CSV end up in an isolated "Imported on MONTH/DAY" label.
+These are not visible to foiamail.
+Make sure to move any imported contacts "into contacts" by using the "move to contacts" button at the top of the list, from inside the created label.

 # composing/sending messages
 Once contacts are loaded, FOIAs messages may be drafted and sent using the `msg` module.